 To understand the impetus for these issues look at the conditions, view the situation bottom-up.
 A prolonged, glaring trade deficit and vacating industrial sector produce Nth-order effects that are difficult to discern, but undeniably felt.

-The downstream effects of globalism and trade asymmetries impact the well-being of men, women, and how a country comports itself.
-We are witnessing this in America as enduring asymmetries have altered the fabric of the US industrial base and middle-class mode of existence; it carries externalities that go beyond income.
+The downstream effects of globalism and trade asymmetries eventually shape the well-being of men, women, and how a country comports itself.
+We are witnessing this in America, as protracted imbalances have frayed the fabric of the US industrial base and middle-class mode of existence.
+This carries externalities that go beyond income.

 Closing

 A society is deprived of dignity when its citizens are reduced to cog people in a margin-maximizing supply chain.
-Globalism perceives nations and humans as fungible units of gray goo, it has no concept of country as a human vessel with desire for well-being and purpose; all it sees is one big factory floor.
-When this false god is your idol, the only stimulation you will find is that of the senses.
+Globalism perceives nations and humans as fungible units of gray goo; it has no concept of country as a human vessel with desire for well-being and meaning.
+All it sees is one big factory floor.
+When this false god is your idol, the only stimulation you’ll find is of the senses.

-A trait that makes us more sentient beings than animals is the ability to enjoy and produce artistic expression.
+A trait that makes us more conscious than animals is the ability to enjoy and produce artistic meaning.
 To be able to achieve eudaimonic joys, and not only hedonic pleasures.
 All creatures do hedonism, but only one has been given the gift of eudaimonism.
-Globalism defiles this gift and destroys swathes of society in its sole pursuit of the cheapest labor humanly possible.
+Globalism’s efficiency obsession defiles this gift and deteriorates swathes of society in its sole pursuit of the cheapest labor humanly possible.

-When you deny that a nation serves as a home for people who are unique and native to it, and instead become a GDP cog-person maximalist, whose telos can be distilled down to “growth is growth and more is more” — all decisions made by asking “what’s the expected value tho?” — what you worship becomes corrosive.
+When you deny that a nation serves as a home first, GDP calculation second, what you worship becomes corrosive.
+“What’s the expected value?” becomes the only pertinent question.
 To only value the spreadsheet is to worship the spreadsheet.
 You always worship something, even if it has a number sign, so be careful where you direct your reverence.

-When a society's purpose withers from lack of eudaimonia, it births the hollow-eyed despondency and populist uprisings we see today.
-What caused the environment to transform?
+When a society's eudaimonia withers, it births the hollow-eyed despondency and populist uprisings we see today.
 Did you know Detroit used to be the fifth-largest city in America?
 Once a legitimate global manufacturing powerhouse.
 Why is it called the Motor City again?
 That place is an absolute pit now.
 You’ll find this all across the American middle, while Brookings Institute assures you it’s fine.
-These are the byproducts of declining purpose coupled with the pursuit of nearsighted sensations.
+The byproducts of declining purpose coupled with the pursuit of nearsighted sensations.

-Globalist economic thinking is equivalent to a nutritionist telling you: “Here you go, have some high-fructose corn syrup to help you hydrate, here are some processed Cheetos to fuel you.
+Globalist economic thought is equivalent to a nutritionist telling you: “Here you go, have some Pepsi to help you hydrate, here are some processed Cheetos to fuel you.
 What do you mean these preservatives and pre-packaged foods aren’t nourishing?
 Look at the nutrition facts, you're nourished!
 How satiated you are can be found in this number I made, you see.”
 Fuck you.

 — David Foster Wallace